arowe54/Movie-Wizard/README.md

 Database Schema Diagram

 At first, I created a diagram to visualize how the user data would be collected and manipulated in sqlite3.
-I created a table for users, which includes a primary key for the 'id' of the user, their 'username', and the hash of their password.
+I created a table for users, which includes a primary key for the 'id' of the user that autoincrements, their 'username', and the hash of their password.
 The 'watchlist' table contains a column of the user_id, and a column for the movie_id of the movie in their watchlist.
 Both are primary keys, since each user can only have one movie with the same movie_id.
 The user_id is a foreign key that references the id column of the user table.
+I used this as a basis to create the movies.db

 layout.html:

 At first I created layout.html, which holds the main navbar that you see at the top of each website, with a nav-brand logo, a search bar, and a nav-item for each page to navigate to within the site.
 When the user minimizes the screen, the top navbar collapses, and the user can press the button on the top right to un-collapse it.

 Login/Register: